RussianTranslation Services

 Export Opportunities

-There are a multitude of opportunities across different sectors such as engineering, mining, biotechnology, pharmaceuticals, consumer goods, education and energy.
-Russia also offers excellent opportunities for museum developers and curators with international expertise in preparing funding applications, business planning, procurement of innovative exhibition equipment and installations, appointing project teams, including exhibition designers and other museum specialists.
+Russia also offers excellent opportunities for museum developers and curators with international expertise in areas such as preparing funding applications, business planning, procurement of innovative exhibition equipment and installations, and appointing project teams, including exhibition designers and other museum specialists.

-There are also opportunities for UK creative companies in concept development, master planning, landscape design, interpretative planning, lighting and other visual effects, branding, development of museum/attraction shops with branded products and the introduction of interactive elements into content.
+There are also opportunities for UK creative companies in concept development, master planning, landscape design, interpretative planning, lighting and other visual effects, branding, development of museum or attraction shops with branded products, and the introduction of interactive elements into content.

 Mary Gilbey